MODEL POLICY FOR A SMOKEFREE COLLEGE/UNIVERSITY

 In further recognition of the incompatibility of ____________________ [Name of College/University]’s educational mission and the promotion of tobacco products:

 No tobacco-related advertising or sponsorship shall be permitted on ____________________ [college or university] property, at ____________________ [college or university]-sponsored events, or in publications produced by the ____________________ [college or university], with the exception of advertising in a newspaper or magazine that is not produced by the ____________________ [college or university] and which is lawfully sold, bought, or distributed on ____________________ [college or university] property.
-For the purposes of this policy, “tobacco related” applies to the use of a tobacco brand or corporate name, trademark, logo, symbol, or motto, selling message, recognizable pattern or colors, or any other indicia of product identical to or similar to, or identifiable with, those used for any brand of tobacco products or company which manufactures tobacco products.
+For the purposes of this policy, “tobacco related” applies to the use of a tobacco brand or corporate name, trademark, logo, symbol, or motto, selling message, recognizable pattern or colors, or any other indicia of product identical to or similar to, or identifiable with, those used for any brand of tobacco products or company which manufactures tobacco products, or smoking products.